Understanding Version Control Systems: GitHub Simplified with SourceTree

 - Explorer to open the local repository in the File Explorer

 - Press Ctrl + B on your keyboard to toggle Bookmarks Sidebar.

 - Hit ENTER to open the Working Copy of repo in SourceTree.

 How to install Flutter on Mac & Windows

-Learn what is Flutter and how to set it up on Windows and Mac systems and get started with Flutter apps
+Learn about Flutter and how to set it up on Windows and Mac systems

 What’s new with Flutter 1.7 & how to upgrade to the latest version